rd2/tbd/pages/basics.md

 ### EnergyPlus simulations

-OpenStudio users need to specify where downloaded _measures_ are stored on their workstation (_Preferences_ > _Change My Measures Directory_) - just download TBD in there (click on the _download_ links at the top of the page, or download from GitHub or BCL).
+OpenStudio users need to specify where downloaded _measures_ are stored on their workstation (_Preferences_ > _Change My Measures Directory_) - just download TBD in there (click on the _download_ links at the top of the page, or download from GitHub or [BCL](https://bcl.nrel.gov/dashboard "OpenStudio's Building Component Library") - search for "bridging" or "rd2").
 Then in the _OpenStudio Application_, simply drag & drop TBD in the _Measures_ tab.

 As with most OpenStudio measures, TBD does not modify the original OpenStudio building model (e.g. adding/referencing new _derated_ constructions).
 OpenStudio makes a behind-the-scenes copy of the model, which is in turn modified before simulation.
 Although the terminology may be at first confusing, leave the _Alter OpenStudio model_ option CHECKED for EnergyPlus simulations - this option is really there for _Apply Measures Now_ cases.
-Once the _Default thermal bridge (set)_ is selected, save the model and run the simulation.
+Once the _Default thermal bridge set_ is selected, save the model and run the simulation.

 Results should show an increase in heating loads for cold climates.
 For ASHRAE climate zone 7, annual heating should increase generally between 5% to 15% (depending on the building type) for _poor_ to _regular_ thermal bridging details in an otherwise well-insulated envelope.
 Consult the [Reporting](./reports.html "What TBD reports back") section to learn more on TBD feedback.